ScottY177/ScottY177.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hello!
 I am Scott Yang.
 My Chinese name is 杨源嘉 (yáng yuán jiā).
-I am a fourth-year undergraduate student at the University of California, San Diego majoring in data science and Cognitive Science.
+I am an incoming graduate student at the University of California, San Diego majoring in Computer Science.
+If you are one of my students in my TA-ing class or just want to talk to me, you can [schedule a 15-minute one-to-one office hour with me](/office_hour)

 Over the past academic years, I have been actively participating in several undergraduate course developments, including but not limited to designing and developing homework, programming assignment, project, and exams.
 In addition, I also produced material for and hosted discussion sections for DSC 30 (Data Structures and Algorithm in Data Science).
 I have an insatiable passion for helping my peers and students to succeed in their academic journey, especially in programming knowledge and experience.